-To this end, we respectfully ask that listed building consent be granted for these modest interventions to upgrade the functionality of the Camden Town Hall.
+To this end, we respectfully ask that listed building consent be granted for these modest interventions to enhance the visual appeal and the functionality of the Camden Town Hall.

-Full details of the proposals, including technical and design considerations, are set out in the accompanying DAS, provided by Purcell, existing and proposed floorplans, sections and elevations.
+Full details of the proposals, including technical and design considerations, are set out in the accompanying DAS, provided by Purcell, existing and proposed floorplans, sections and elevations, and the lighting specifications document.